 P.O.
 Box 2951

 SRP SurePay™ (a direct-debit payment program) automatically withdraws funds from your designated bank account 21 days after the bill date.
 Please note that customers currently on a 10-day withdrawal schedule can switch to the new 21-day schedule by calling customer service at (602) 236-8888(602) 236-8888.

-Our eChex service lets you pay with your bank account online, over the phone, through your mobile device, or at an SRP PayCenter®. eChex payments may also be made via SRP's mobile app, SRP Power, which is available for download on your iOS or Android device.
+Our eChex service lets you pay with your bank account online, over the phone or through your mobile device. eChex payments may also be made via SRP's mobile app, SRP Power, which is available for download on your iOS or Android device.